Dr. Hedina Sijerčić

 professor and writer

-Hedina Tahirović-Sijerčić was born on 11 November 1960 in Sarajevo’s Romani mahala Gorica, in Bosnia and Herzegovina.
+Dr. Hedina Tahirović-Sijerčić was born on 11 November 1960 in Sarajevo, Bosnia and Herzegovina.
 She received her journalism diploma at University of Sarajevo in 1985 and with this diploma she was the first graduate journalist of Romani origin in former Jugoslavia.
 She also graduated from the University of Tuzla (BiH) with a Teacher’s diploma, and while living in Canada, she obtained her Certificate of Qualification from the Ontario College of Teachers.
 Tahirović-Sijerčić obtained her Magister diploma from the Center for Interdisciplinary Postdiploma Studies – Gender Studies at the University in Sarajevo (BiH).
 Her magister thesis titled Rodni Identiteti u književnosti romskih autorica na prostorima bivše Jugoslavije was published in 2016 with the Federal Ministry for Education and Science in Mostar, Bosnia and Herzegovina.
-She also obtained her doctoral degree at the University of Belgrade, Faculty of Philology.
 In 2017 she co-edited with Cynthia Levine-Rasky The Romani Women’s Anthology: Spectrum of the Blue Water published by Inanna Publications and Education Inc. in Toronto, Canada.
+Her doctoral thesis titled Language and literature of Roma within translation in the Western Balkans: Poetry in self-translation such as the book Romani čhib: Posebni osvrti na jezik i kulturu Roma were published with Dobra knjiga in Sarajevo in 2019.

 Since January 2014 Tahirović-Sijerčić has been a Member of the Committee of Experts of the European Charter for Regional or Minority Languages for Bosnia and Herzegovina at the Council of Europe in Strasbourg, France.
 From January 2012 to June 2014 she taught classes on Romani Language, Literature and Culture at the University of Zagreb, Croatia.
 While living in Toronto, she was co-editor-in-chief of the magazine Romano Lil.
 From 1985-1992 she worked as editor-in-chief for the Romani radio and TV programs Lačho djive, Romalen (Have a good day, Roma/people) and Malavipe (Meetings) in Sarajevo.